juxhouse/bela-resources/README.md

 ## Concepts

-Get
+Get a solid understanding of BELA's fundamental [concepts](/Concepts.md).

-## Synchronizing your Code Repositories
+## Synchronize your Code Repositories

 #### 1. Run the `bela-updater` docker app